panzi/voicecoder/README.md

 **Note:** This sends your code and voice recording to OpenAI!

 This is meant for people that can't use their hands.
+It kinda breaks down for large files.
+Then ChatGPT might only return the changed part, but not in a way that can be automatically applied.

-You need to set the environment variable `OPENAI_API_KEY` (can be in a `.env` file in the current directory).
+You need to set the environment variable `OPENAI_API_KEY` to a valid value.
+It can be provided via a `.env` file in the current directory.

 ```plain
 Hotkeys